The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: Hecke stability and theta lifts

 \section{Hecke stability and theta lifts}

 Suppose $\varphi$ is a cuspidal quaternionic eigenform on $G$.
 The purpose of this section is to give some equivalent conditions for $\varphi$ to be in the Saito-Kurokawa subspace.
-In particular, we prove Theorem \ref{thm:TFAE}, which gives a mostly representation theoretic criterion for $\varphi$ to be quaternionic Saito Kurokawa lift.
-One consequence of this theorem is Corollary \ref{cor:QStheta}, which is our starting point for the work of section \ref{sec:periods} on periods.
+In particular, we prove Theorem~\ref{thm:TFAE}, which gives a mostly representation theoretic criterion for $\varphi$ to be a quaternionic Saito-Kurokawa lift.
+One consequence of this theorem is Corollary~\ref{cor:QStheta}, which is our starting point for the work of Section~\ref{sec:periods} on periods.

 The results we prove in this section are mostly derived from what is known about the theta correspondence between symplectic and orthogonal groups.
 Because we work with quaternionic modular forms on a special orthogonal group, instead of an orthogonal group, we spend some effort relating representations and automorphic forms on these two groups.